hsenasilva/istio-sample/README.md

         $ for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done

 6.1.
-If you have the folling error:
+If you have the following error:

         error: SchemaError(io.k8s.api.networking.v1beta1.IngressList): invalid object doesn't have additional properties